Balloons kill wildlife.

 “More orange balloon in another shearwater’s proventriculus.
 Often I find undigested food in the esophagus of birds with balloons in their proventriculus, and I suspect the balloons is blocking the passage of food and causing them to starve.”

 Some states and countries have enacted laws regarding the release of balloons.
 The Balloon Council, and other balloon industry entities, spend millions of dollars lobbying to keep balloon releases legal.
 This multi-billion dollar industry encourages consumers to litter with their product.
-Releasing balloons should be included in already exsisting litter laws, after all, it’s simply littering.
+Releasing balloons should be included in already existing litter laws, after all, it’s simply littering.
 Check out balloon laws to learn more and find out how to help.